-There are few clients in a better position to take advantage of a Newcastle storage facility than businesses based in the Hunter region of NSW.
+There are few clients in a better position to hire a Newcastle storage facility than businesses based in the Hunter region of NSW.

 These operators need to shift stock in and out of premises at a regular rate, and when space is at a premium it is outlets like this that can open new possibilities for local enterprises.

-If there is pressure with clutter and available storage capacity on-site, it is worthwhile assessing the value of these providers just a short drive away.
+If there is pressure with clutter and available storage capacity on-site, it is worthwhile to take advantage of a Newcastle storage facility by assessing the value of these providers just a short drive away.

 Checking Local Supplier Availability